Priory Church Academy, a Church of England School and a member of the City Learning Trust

 Be the best you can be

-I would like to offer you a very warm welcome to Priory Church of England Primary School.
+I would like to offer you a very warm welcome to Priory Church Academy.
 This is a wonderful school and I am very proud to be the Headteacher here.

 Our children are very happy and enjoy coming to school because it is a safe and exciting place to be.
 Behaviour is exemplary and our children take pride in their work and their school.
 We are a Rights Respecting school and our children are fully involved in the designing and implementing of our school’s vision.
 We believe that all children have the right to learn and achieve in a safe, caring environment and that it is everybody’s collective responsibility to respect this right.